-Microsoft SQL Server (beta)
+Microsoft SQL Server / MS SQL (beta)

-Follow these steps to connect your Microsoft SQL server instance to Select Star.
+Follow these steps to connect your Microsoft SQL Server instance to Select Star.

 For instances operating within a non-publicly accessible environment, such as a private network, please refer to our guide on Integrating Private Network Data Sources for detailed instructions and best practices.